People who unite to create lasting change locally and globally.

 • New Westminster Secondary School Hot Lunch Program.

-You can also visit ANY EXPRESS DROP OFF Return-it Depot in BC and use our account #6048034213 .
+Please visit ANY Return-it Depot EXPRESS DROP OFF in BC and use our account #6048034213 .
 They automatically count and credit Royal City ROTARY's bottle-drop account.

-As a result of local business and resident support, we have already been able to raise over $5,000 that goes to support local sports clubs and charities like: Family Programs Purpose Society, New Westminster Baseball, Lookout Housing & Health Society, Girl Guides Burnaby New Westminster, and HYACK Swim Club.
-Local business' that support us include Judge Begbies Pub, Itilia Restaurant, Inn at the Quay, and YOU ! get behind this great community event.
+As a result of local business and resident support, we have raised over $9,000 for local support local sports clubs and charities like: RYLA Youth Programs, NWSS Hot Lunch Program, Susan Cross Foundation, New Westminster Baseball, Lookout Housing & Health Society, Girl Guides Burnaby New Westminster, and HYACK Swim Club.
+Please get behind this great community event.

 Upcoming Events